-Two of golf’s most rewarding warm-weather destinations sit at opposite ends of the Mediterranean, and they could hardly feel more different.
-Turkey’s Belek is a coastline of grand resorts and emerald parkland fairways threaded through pine forest; Portugal’s Algarve and Lisbon coast offer cliff-top links, mature tree-lined courses and a culture of long lunches and quiet villages.
-Both are superb.
-Which is right for you depends entirely on the kind of golf — and the kind of week — you are dreaming of.
+Two of golf’s most dependable warm-weather destinations sit at opposite ends of the Mediterranean, and they could hardly feel more different.
+Turkey keeps its golf in Belek, a run of grand resorts and pine-lined parkland courses on the Antalya coast.
+Portugal spreads it between the Algarve and the Lisbon coast, with clifftop links, mature tree-lined layouts and a habit of long lunches in real harbour towns.
+Both are excellent.
+Which suits you comes down to the sort of golf, and the sort of week, you have in mind.

-We have sent golfers to both for decades, and we believe the honest comparison serves you better than a sales pitch.
-So here is how Turkey and Portugal genuinely measure up — on the golf, the courses, the season, the atmosphere and the company you keep — followed by a clear sense of which suits whom.
-Wherever you land, we tailor every detail around your group.
+We have been sending golfers to both for years, and an honest comparison serves you better than a pitch.
+So here is how Turkey and Portugal actually measure up, on the courses, the season, the atmosphere and the company you keep, with a straight recommendation at the end.
+Wherever you land, we put the itinerary together around your own dates and your own group, nothing off the shelf.

 The golf itself: lush Belek parkland versus the Algarve's variety

-Turkey concentrates almost all of its golf in one place: Belek, a stretch of the Antalya coast where championship courses sit side by side, each wrapped around a large resort.
-The golf here is lush, generous and beautifully conditioned — broad parkland fairways lined with pine and eucalyptus, the kind of layouts at Regnum Carya Golf and Spa Resort, Gloria Golf Resort and Cornelia Diamond that flatter a good ball-striker and keep a mixed-ability group happy.
+Turkey concentrates almost all of its golf in one place.
+Belek is a stretch of the Antalya coast where the championship courses sit side by side, each wrapped around a large resort, and the golf is lush, generous and beautifully conditioned.
+Broad parkland fairways run through pine and eucalyptus, and the layouts at Regnum Carya, Gloria Golf Resort and Cornelia Diamond flatter a good ball-striker while keeping a mixed-ability group happy.
 Because the courses cluster so tightly, you can play a different one each morning and be back at the spa by lunch.
+One fair criticism: the Belek courses share a family resemblance, and after four rounds of pine-framed parkland some golfers start to miss the sea.

-Portugal spreads its golf more widely and rewards you with greater variety.
-On the Lisbon coast, Oitavos Dunes Golf Club at Quinta da Marinha is a true links — windswept, dune-framed, regularly counted among Europe’s best.
-Down in the Algarve, the venerable Penina Golf Course at Portimao offers mature, strategic, tree-lined golf, while Quinta da Ria & Cima Golf Club near Tavira gives you rolling, scenic fairways with sea and mountain views.
-You travel a little more between rounds, but the golfing experiences are more distinct.
+Portugal asks you to travel a little more between rounds and pays you back in variety.
+On the Lisbon coast, Oitavos Dunes at Quinta da Marinha is a true links, windswept, dune-framed and regularly counted among Europe’s best.
+Down in the Algarve, the venerable Penina Golf Course at Portimao offers mature, strategic, tree-lined golf, while Quinta da Ria and Cima near Tavira give you rolling fairways with sea and mountain views.
+No two days feel alike.

 Season, weather and the rhythm of the week

-Timing separates the two more than anything.
-Belek shines in spring (March to May) and autumn (September to November), when the courses are at their greenest and the days are warm without the fierce heat of high summer — which is best left to the beach clubs.
-It makes Turkey a wonderful choice for a spring or autumn golf week built around long, comfortable rounds.
+Timing separates the two more than anything else.
+Belek is at its best in spring (March to May) and autumn (September to November), when the courses are at their greenest and the days are warm without the punishing heat of July and August, which we would honestly leave to the beach clubs.
+In spring,

 Portugal’s great advantage is its season.
-The Algarve plays beautifully for much of the year, and its winter — November through February — is the region’s prime golf season, with mild, bright days when northern Europe is grey.
-If your ideal trip is escaping a British winter for fairways in shirtsleeves, Portugal answers that better than almost anywhere.
-For spring and autumn, both destinations are at their peak, and the choice comes down to the golf and the atmosphere you prefer.
+The Algarve plays well for most of the year, and its winter, November through February, is the region’s prime golf season, with mild, bright days while northern Europe sits under cloud.
+If your ideal trip is escaping a British winter for fairways in shirtsleeves, Portugal answers that better than almost anywhere, and Turkey simply cannot match it in January.
+For spring and autumn both destinations are at their peak, and the choice comes down to the golf and the atmosphere you prefer.

 Where our specialists would stay in Turkey